+Dates Laboratory Assignment

+8/28 Introduction to AGI lab manual, materials, and methods

+8/31 Lab 1- Filling your Geoscience Toolbox

+9/4 Lab-1

+9/7 Lab-1

+9/14 Lab 1 due; Lab 2- Plate Tectonics

-Fr 9/21 Lab-2
+9/21 Lab-2

+9/25 Lab-2

+9/28 Lab-2

-Tu 9/25 Lab 2 due ; Lab 3, Mineral Properties, Uses, and Identification
+10/2 Lab 2 due; Lab 3, Mineral Properties, Uses, and Identification

-Fr 9/28 Lab-3 Group assignment discussed and assigned.
+10/5 Lab-3 Group assignment discussed and assigned.

-T 10/2 Lab-3
+10/9 Lab-3

-Fr 10/5 Lab-3
+10/12 Lab-3

-T 10/9 Lab-3 due; Mineral Practical test
+10/16 Lab-3 due; Mineral Practical test

-Fr 10/12 Lab 5- Igneous Rocks and Processes
+10/19 Lab 5- Igneous Rocks and Processes

-T 10/16 Lab-5
+10/23 Lab-5

-Fr 10/19 Lab 5 due; Lab 6-Sedimentary Rocks, Processes, and Environments
+10/26 Lab 5 due; Lab 6-Sedimentary Rocks, Processes, and Environments

-T 10/23 Lab-6
+10/30 Lab-6

-Fr 10/26 Lab-6
+11/2 Lab-6

-T 10/30 Lab-6
+11/6 Lab-6

-Fr 11/2 Lab 6 due ; Lab 7- Metamorphic Rocks, Process, and Resources
+11/9 Lab 6 due; Lab 7- Metamorphic Rocks, Process, and Resources

-T 11/6 Lab 7
+11/13 Lab 7

-Fr 11/9 Central Park Field Trip
+11/16 Central Park Field Trip

-T 11/13 Lab 7

-Fr 11/16 Lab 7

-T 11/20 Lab 7 due; Lab 4- Rock review
+11/20 Lab 7 due; Lab 4- Rock review

-Fr 11/23 College Closed- no classes

-T 11/27 Rock Practical test
+11/27 Rock Practical test

-Fr 11/30 Lab 8 - Dating of Rocks, Fossils and Geologic Events
+11/30 Lab 8 - Dating of Rocks, Fossils and Geologic Events

-T 12/4 Lab 8
+12/4 Lab-8

-Fr 12/7 Lab 8
+12/7 Lab 8

-T 12/11 Lab 8 due and Review
+12/11 Lab 8 due and Geologic timescale practical exam

-Fr 12/14 Reading Day

-T 12/18 Geologic timescale practical exam - 9:00 AM to 11:00 AM
+TBA Group Assignments presented

-This field trip to Central Park is dependent upon the weather.
+\This field trip to Central Park is dependent upon the weather.
 You will be expected to meet the class at a predetermined location from which we will walk and examine various surface features of the landscape.
 More information will be provided in the week before the field trip.

-Hunter College Statement on Academic Integrity: Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
-The College is committed to enforcing CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter

-College Academic Integrity Procedures.
+Hunter College statement on Academic Integrity: Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
+The College is committed to enforcing CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.
 Plagiarism, dishonesty, or cheating in any portion of the work required for this course will be punished to the full extent allowed according to Hunter College regulations.

 ADA Policy: In compliance with the American Disability Act of 1990 (ADA) and with Section 504 of the Rehabilitation Act of 1973, Hunter College is committed to ensuring educational parity and accommodations for all students with documented disabilities and/or medical conditions.
 It is recommended that all students with documented disabilities (Emotional, Medical, Physical, and/or Learning) consult the Office of AccessABILITY, located in Room E1214B, to secure necessary academic accommodations.
-For further information and assistance, please call: (212)772-4857 or (212)650-3230.
+For further information and assistance, please call:

+(212)772-4857 or (212)650-3230.

-Hunter College Policy on Sexual Misconduct: In compliance with the CUNY Policy on Sexual Misconduct, Hunter College affirms the prohibition of any sexual misconduct, which includes sexual violence, sexual harassment, and gender-based harassment retaliation against students, employees, or visitors, as well as certain intimate relationship.
+Hunter College Policy on Sexual Misconduct

+In compliance with the CUNY Policy on Sexual Misconduct, Hunter College affirms the prohibition of any sexual misconduct, which includes sexual violence, sexual harassment, and gender-based harassment retaliation against students, employees, or visitors, as well as certain intimate relationship.
 Students who have experienced any form of sexual violence on or off campus (including CUNY-sponsored trips and events) are entitled to the rights outlined in the Bill of Rights for Hunter College.